Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 });

-As with any custom font in Expo, you may want to preload icon fonts before rendering your app.
-The font object is available as a static property on the font component, so in the case above it is
+As with any custom font in Expo, you can preload icon fonts before rendering your app.
+The font object is available as a static property on the font component.
+So, in the case above, it is

 Ionicons.font